What is Search Intent?

 Ready to generate more leads for free?
 Explore these effective GMB tactics you can implement right away to increase leads from GMB

-Relationship Between Search Intent and User Experience
+Relationship Between Search Intent And User Experience

-At its core, optimizing for search intent is about providing the best possible user experience to satisfy whatever the searcher’s goal may be.
+At its core, optimising for search intent is about providing the best possible user experience to satisfy whatever the searcher’s goal may be.
 Search engines like Google want to deliver results that are not only relevantly matched by keywords, but truly helpful in allowing people to accomplish their intended task successfully.

-This means your focus can’t just be on getting visitors to your website through Search Engine Optimization (SEO).
+This means your focus can’t just be on getting visitors to your website through Search Engine Optimisation (SEO).
 You need to make sure the experience once they arrive meets their expectations and aligns with their specific search intent.

 For example, let’s say you run an online clothing store and you manage to rank #1 for the keyword “buy summer dresses.”
 That’s great from an SEO perspective in terms of visibility.
-However, if the content and user experience on your top ranking page is just a broad category page listing every type of dress without the ability to easily find and purchase summery styles, it fails to satisfy the transactional search intent behind that query.
+However, if the content and user experience on your top ranking page is just a broad category page listing, where every type of dress appears without the ability to easily find and purchase summery styles, it fails to satisfy the transactional search intent behind that query.
 Users will quickly bounce, telling Google that result wasn’t truly relevant.

-On the other hand, if that #1 ranking page is an optimised category or product listing page specifically focused on summer dress offerings, styling suggestions, easy-to-use filters, a streamlined checkout process and other conversion optimizations, you’re properly catering to the transactional intent.
+On the other hand, if that #1 ranking page is an optimised category or product listing page specifically focused on summer dress offerings, styling suggestions, easy-to-use filters, a streamlined checkout process and other conversion optimisations, you’re properly catering to the transactional intent.
 This keeps users engaged and satisfied, which Google will interpret as successfully matching intent.

 No matter how impressive your SEO is in driving traffic, you won’t be able to maintain rankings and visibility for key terms if the actual experience fails to live up to the promised intent.
 Search engines are increasingly using exotic user experience signals like: